AndRaven/books-mvc-web-app/README.md

 - search books by title and author
 - data validation through Model data annotation

+2nd iteration (WIP):
-2nd iteration: Books are retrieved from a .NET Web API and displayed on the front end
+Books are retrieved from a .NET Web API and displayed on the front end

 Deployment and hosting